HGustavs/LenaSYS/dbTables.md

 Not in use at the moment.
 However, it stores the different subparts of each course.

 ### template
+This table is not used, there is no way to insert and all the entries in the table are files that do no exist.
 ### timesheet

 ### user